Prerna237/SocialNetworkAnalysis/README.md

 ## Central Nodes
 * Data: Directed Graph
 * Data Source: http://snap.stanford.edu/data/egonets-Facebook.html
-* Measures of Centrality : Eigenvector, Betweeness and Closeness are more relevant(FOr visualization, weight of node is proportional to its centrality score or some color code)
+* Measures of Centrality : Eigenvector, Betweeness and Closeness are more relevant(For visualization, weight of node is proportional to its centrality score or some color code)
 * Use Code: https://github.com/JohnCoogan/twitter-graph-visualization
 ## Link Prediction
 * Consider: http://be.amazd.com/link-prediction/